TalkTools

 Which bite block do I use for /k/ and /g/?

 For /k/ and /g/, use Bite Blocks 6 and 7 (low jaw position).
-Specifically, velar sounds require a lower, more open jaw position to allow the tongue dorsum to contact the velum.
-Moreover, this lower jaw height gives the back of the tongue the space it needs to move freely.
+Velar sounds need a lower, more open jaw so the tongue dorsum can reach the velum and the back of the tongue has room to move freely.

 Where can I learn how to use bite blocks correctly?

-The 3-Part Treatment Plan for OPT™ course teaches the complete Bite Block Hierarchy and how to integrate jaw grading with speech sound targets in a systematic treatment plan.
-Additionally, the course covers jaw-lip-tongue dissociation and goal sequencing for both speech and feeding.
+The 3-Part Treatment Plan for OPT™ course teaches the complete jaw-grading hierarchy and how to integrate jaw grading with speech sound targets.
+It also covers jaw-lip-tongue dissociation and goal sequencing for speech and feeding.